mdevilliers/SignalR.RabbitMq/README.md

 GlobalHost.DependencyResolver.UseRabbitMq(exchange, channel);
 ```

-The SignalR.RabbitMq messagebus expects to be handed an instance of IModel as produced by the RabbitMq.Client and the name of a message exchange to be used for the signalr messages.
+The SignalR.RabbitMq message bus expects to be handed an instance of IModel as produced by the RabbitMq.Client and the name of a message exchange to be used for the signalr messages.

 Any configuration or authentication for the message exchange is expected to be done before configuring the message bus.